 Is it safe to drive with a p1450 code?

 Driving with a P1450 code, which indicates an Evaporative Emission Control System (EVAP) issue, isn’t typically dangerous.
 The EVAP system manages fuel vapors, preventing them from polluting the environment.
-While driving with this code won’t cause immediate harm, it can have consequences:
+While driving with this code won’t cause immediate harm, but it can have consequences:

 - Environmental Impact: A malfunctioning EVAP may release more fuel vapors into the atmosphere, increasing pollution.